 - I want people everywhere to feel secure in their communities and to be able to live their lives free from the threat of crime.

 - For starters, I am pleased that the Government is investing an additional £35 million in the West Midlands Police this year.
 It will help us to deliver on our commitment to recruiting 20,000 extra police officers across the country.
-As of the 28th of July, an 740 extra police officers have been recruited in the West Midlands since September 2019, bringing the region’s number of police officers to 7,431.
-Outside London, the West Midlands has received the largest number of recruits.
-In total, an extra 9,814 police officers have been recruited across all 43 police forces in England and Wales, bringing the total number of police officers in England and Wales up to 138,574
+Newly released figures show that 867 police officers have been recruited in the West Midlands as part of the Government’s pledge to put 20,000 more officers on the streets.
+Since the recruitment drive was launched in 2019, an additional 11,053 officers have been recruited across England and Wales, bringing the total number of police officers to 139,908.

 - On top of this, the West Midlands Police received £2,940,000 in March 2021 to tackle violent crime and address its underlying causes in our community and more than £2 million in July 2021 to support young people at risk of serious violence, including access to specialist support and trained youth workers.
 Wolverhampton's bid to the Government's Safer Streets Fund has also been successful, with £247,602 to crack down on neighbourhood crimes like burglary, vehicle theft, and robbery.
 In October 2021, the West Midlands Police received £549,515.00 from the third round of the Safer Streets Fund for local projects aimed at increasing the safety of public spaces for all, with a particular focus on tackling violence against women and girls.
 Safer Streets is just one of the ways Government is working to tackle violence against women and girls.
 In August, the Government published its Tackling Violence Against Women and Girls Strategy, which commits to radically changing how we stop violence and abuse using a whole system approach, focused on long term change alongside immediate practical action to improve women’s physical safety in public spaces.